kagruber2412/RIntroduction/RMarkdown.md

 order: 1
 ---

-- Easy-to-write / easy-to-read plain text format for making dynamic documents with R.
+# Markdown and R Markdown

+- Markdown is a simple (easy-to-write / easy-to-read) text-based markup language with *plain text* formatting syntax.

+- can be easily shared between computers, mobile phones, and people.
+It’s quickly becoming the writing standard for academics, scientists, writers, and many more.
+Websites like GitHub and reddit use Markdown to style their comments.

-- Source code for rich, reproducible documents (contains formatted text and chunks of embedded R code)
+- R Markdown is a variation of Markdown that allows documentation in a variety of formats for creating dynamic and reproducible documents in R (contains formatted text and chunks of embedded R code).
-- Allows documentation in a variety of formats.

-R Markdown reports rely on three frameworks:
+- R Markdown reports rely on three frameworks:

 1. **markdown** for formatted text
 2. **knitr** for embedded R code